 My works are part drawing and part painting.
 I enjoy working the color to bring life to the surface.
 Limiting color is part of my mental process: get the light and the shadow then make it glow or feel the texture.
 Atelier 6000 print studio/Bend Art Center has opened new horizons of adding chine colle to texture, ink to pastel and figure to surface.
 Designing monotypes with figure drawings has warmed my artistic heart.
 Lately I've been consumed with just the drawing: lecturing on figure drawing, drawing in 2-4 workshops a week, choosing the colors, catching the gesture or movement, and exploiting the mood.

 I have been a contributing illustrator to the Bend Fashion Quarterly.
 I have fine art showing at the Astro Lounge in Bend, OR and Lakewood Arts Gallery in Lakewood, CO, also at 40 West Arts District and Art Students League Denver.
 A member of Redline Contemporary Art Center.
-Currently teaching figure and still life drawing at Lakewood Arts Council.
+Currently teaching figure and still life drawing at Lakewood Arts Council, portraiture at the NoBo Art Center and portraiture and fashion illustration at the Spark in Boulder.

-Click illustration above to watch Robyn chatting about drawing figure and about
+Click illustration to watch Robyn chatting about drawing figure and about

 creating art for social justice with